peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 be avoided.
 Code is typically synchronous: `uasyncio` has no support for sleep.

 Messages received by the gateway and targeted on a node are forwarded when the node wakes up and performs a publication.
-Any messges sent since the last wakeup will rapidly be received in the order in which they were created.
-If more messges were sent than can fit in the queue, the oldest messages will be lost.
+Any messages sent since the last wakeup will rapidly be received in the order in which they were created.
+If more messages were sent than can fit in the queue, the oldest messages will be lost.

 When debugging an application it is often best to start out with `time.sleep()` calls as this keeps the USB interface active.
 When the basic design is proven, `sleep` may be replaced with `deepsleep`.
-Applications which deepsleep may be debugged using a UART and an FTDI adaptor.
+Applications which deepsleep may be debugged using a UART and an FTDI adapter.

 An example of a micropower publish-only application is `pubonly.py` and is listed in [section 3](./GATEWAY.md#3-overview).
-A subscribe-only application is `subonly.py`:
+A subscribe-only application is `subonly.py`, listed below.
+Note that because a node is deaf when sleeping, incoming messages are only received after a publication.
+A dummy publication is used to provoke the gateway into sending any pending messages.
 ```python
 import json
 from machine import deepsleep, Pin